crisfervil/WordMarkdown/README.md

 ]
 ```

 But that's too simple.
 Let's make it more complicated.
-What If I have now several tables like the previous one, one after the other.
-We can include also formatting and images.
+What If I have now several tables like the previous one, one after the other?
+Can I also include formatting and images?
 What would I get?

 ![Example 2](doc/Table2.png)